knsiczarnamagia/wave3-magical-drones/docs/project_concept_details_summary.md

 Expected web application tech stack: Java, Spring Boot, PostgreSQL, Next.js, Docker, AWS EB, AWS S3.

 Any advice from Mr. Dominik regarding model cloud deployment is welcome.

+# Research

+In WandB, we currently display the results of the CycleGAN model training allowing for a preliminary evaluation of generator and discriminator losses.
+The loss graphs provide insight into model stabilization.

+Future plans:
+- Long-term Metric Tracking: WandB will enable continuous monitoring of progress across future training and testing sessions on new datasets.
+- Result Comparison: Different versions of the model, hyperparameters, and datasets can be compared to determine the optimal configuration.
+- Automated Reporting: Results logged in WandB can be used to generate reports and visualize progress in real time.

 # Roles...